Alexey Minyaylo: Anti-war stance

 In March 2022, Alexey initiated a follow-on anti-war project, The Voice of Russia.
-The project is an international nonprofit association of artists, producers, journalists, and other creative professionals living in Russia and abroad who seek to restore relations with the European Unionand the United States that have been shattered by the war.
+The project is an international nonprofit association of artists, producers, journalists, and other creative professionals living in Russia and abroad who seek to restore relations with the European Union and the United States that have been shattered by the war.
 The team translates important anti-war speeches by Russians into English, covers activist activities, and creates anti-war art projects.
 Voice of Russia posters under the hashtags #ArtAgainstWar and #RussiansAgainstWar have been displayed at London's Victoria and «Paddington» train stations and on the Tube.